-Regardless of your craving for crunch, candy, fruit, or traditionalism, Sundae’s has a scoop for every hankering.
+Regardless of your craving for crunch, candy, fruit, or traditionalism, Sundae’s Ice Cream & Coffee has a scoop for every hankering.
 Yelpers rave about the Graham Central Station, a flavor that’ll transport you to either the bustling streets of New York or a cozy campfire.
 If you fancy coffee with your confection, this shop carries 18 different types of coffee beans for brewing galore.

 The Classic Deli and Ice Cream Shoppe (Brooklyn, Iowa)

-Yelpers pop into this charming deli and dessert stop for a roast beef on rye, homemade pies, and selection of scrumptious ‘screams.
-It’s situated in an inviting shopping center—the perfect place for a dessert break.
+Yelpers pop into this charming deli and dessert stop for roast beef on rye, homemade pies, and selection of scrumptious ‘screams.
+The Classic Deli and Ice Cream Shoppe is situated in an inviting shopping center—the perfect place for a dessert break.

 Sylas & Maddy’s Homemade Ice Cream (Olathe, Kansas)

-In the heart of the heartland, you’ll find rolling plains, majestic rivers, and the tastiest ice cream in the state.
+In the heart of the heartland, you’ll find rolling plains, majestic rivers, and the tastiest ice cream in the state from Sylas & Maddy’s Homemade Ice Cream shop.
 Pair a sweet or savory flavor—or both—in a freshly-baked waffle cone for maximum indulgence.
 Pro tip: Your student ID can snag you a BOGO deal on Tuesdays.

 Crank & Boom Ice Cream Lounge (Lexington, Kentucky)

-After discovering that Thai fare pairs well with coconut ice cream, founders Mike and Toa went on a whim to start churning more flavors and serving them alongside their restaurant’s aromatic Asian dishes.
-After a few successful years of cranking out the cream using fruits and dairy from neighboring, the dedicated ice cream shop opened doors in 2015.
+After discovering that Thai fare pairs well with coconut ice cream, founders of Crank & Book Ice Cream Lounge Mike and Toa went on a whim to start churning more flavors and serving them alongside their restaurant’s aromatic Asian dishes.
+After a few successful years of cranking out the cream using fruits and dairy from neighboring farms, the dedicated ice cream shop opened doors in 2015.